 - Strain through a fine mesh strainer to remove herbs.

-- While warm, add the sugar, molasses, vanilla, and lime juice and stir until dissolved.
+- While warm, add the sugar and molasses and stir until dissolved.
+Add in the vanilla and lime juice and stir.

 - Add ½ cup of the root beer infusion to every 12-16 ounces of kombucha.